atiouajni/container-dev/readme.md

+# Introduction
+This repository contains tools to build a development environment for conainer creation.
+The stages do not depend on each other.

+# Setup
 **1- Run Buildah in container**

 You don't want to use docker daemon on your mac and you have a kubernetes cluster, you can run this pod to build container images with Buildah !